elastisys/compliantkubernetes/docs/operator-manual/common.md

 <!--clone-apps-start-->

-Now that the Kubernetes clusters are up and running, we are ready to install Compliant Kubernetes Apps.
+Now that the Kubernetes clusters are up and running, we are ready to install Welkin Apps.

 ### Clone `compliantkubernetes-apps` and Install Pre-requisites